Abraham Committed Adultery Got Divorced

 All of that is to say, God doesn’t spend a lot of time describing, defining and categorizing distortions.
 He also doesn’t get tangled up in the legal wrangling which results from our mistakes.

 He gives us the truth and assumes we are intelligent enough to see the simplicity of it even though we tend to knowingly stray from it.
-It takes very few words to describe a basic truth but there is no end to possible distortions or the excuses for them.
+It takes very few words to describe a basic truth but there is no end to possible distortions or excuses when we fail.

-He also assumes we have enough sense to know when things like divorce are necessary to make situations tolerable when they can’t be made better.
-Nothing touched by humans is ever perfect anyway.
+He also assumes we have enough sense to know when things like divorce are necessary to make situations tolerable.
 God didn’t hesitate to disband the arrangement between Hagar and Abraham and we shouldn’t be afraid to consider it when necessary, without condescension and judgment.

 Abraham would have been emotionally retarded to think bedding Hagar could be dignified with terms like “wife” or “marriage” and the same thing could be said of people who think marriages and the people in them can only be served well by disallowing divorce.